 Child abuse laws make it a crime for adults to abuse children in their care.
 Such adults include parents, legal guardians, other adults in the home, and baby-sitters.
 Supervising adults may not go beyond reasonable physical punishment.
-For example, adults who beat children so severely that the children require medical treatment have violated these laws.
-Child abuse laws cover not only physical abuse and sexual abuse, but also emotional abuse, such as subjecting a child to extreme public humiliation.
+For example, adults who beat children so severely that they require medical treatment have violated these laws.
+Child abuse laws cover physical abuse and sexual abuse, and emotional abuse, such as subjecting a child to extreme public humiliation.

-A person may be guilty of child abuse that he or she did not personally commit if that person had legal responsibility for the child and failed to protect the child from the abuser.
+A person may be guilty of child abuse that they did not personally commit if that person had legal responsibility for the child and failed to protect the child from the abuser.

 The law compels a wide range of people who have contact with children to report suspected child abuse or neglect.
 Such people include doctors, nurses, teachers, and social workers.
 A person who must report suspected neglect or abuse may face civil or criminal penalties for failure to do so.
 Relatives and friends who do not have a professional relationship with the child generally do not have a legal duty to report.

 States often encourage the reporting of suspected abuse through special hotlines.
 Most states’ laws encourage persons to make reports of abuse by granting them immunity from defamation suits by the accused parents if they make the report in good faith- meaning the person who made the report genuinely suspected abuse, even if it later turns out that abuse did not occur.

 Some states keep central lists of suspected child abuse cases.
 This helps identify abusers, such as parents who take their children to different hospitals to conceal evidence that they have repeatedly abused their children.